rhaversen/DOVS/Assignment_1/report.md

 # Task 2: Pretty printer for arithmetic expressions

+We are to write a function string_of_expr that has type expr -> string for pretty printing arithmetic expressions.

+The solution is provided in pretty.ml.
+It includes a test function which tests the provided examples from the task description.

 ## Question 4:
 Are the functions you have defined recursive, and why (or why not)?

+The function string_of_expr is recursive for the same reason as the evaluator.
+Handling it a tree structure is simpler, as you can match on the different cases of the expression and then recursively call the function on the subexpressions.
+This is done until the base case is reached, which is when the expression is a constant, in which case the function simply returns the constant as a string.

 ## Question 5 (glory):
 Make sure you avoid unnecessary parentheses, assuming standard precedence.
 Explain how you implement this.